geekskai/aimorpher/README.md

 - Clerk for authentication
 - Next.js app router
 - Helicone for observability
-- S3 for object storage (PDFs)
+- Cloudflare R2 for object storage (PDFs)
 - Upstash redis for my DB
 - Vercel for hosting

 ## How it works

 1. Create an account on the site with Clerk
-2. Upload a PDF which gets uploaded to S3 and does a safety check with Llama Guard
+2. Upload a PDF which gets uploaded to R2 and does a safety check with Llama Guard
 3. Send the PDF as context to Qwen 2.5 72B to extract out relevant information with structured outputs (JSON mode)
 4. Get all the information & put it on a dynamic route for the user to be able to view & publish their site